Mojitoapplemint/ObsidianNote/AI & TensorFlow/TensorFlow Bootcamp/Extras.md

 3. Multiply the standard deviation by 1.96 since 95% of observation fall within 1.96 std
 	- Assuming the **distribution is Normal**
 4. To get the prediction interval upper and lower bounds, add and subtract the value obtained by 3 to the mean/median of the predictions made in 1

+## Aleatoric Uncertainty
+- Cannot be reduced
+- Referred as data uncertainty or subway uncertainty

+## Epistemic